Creating an AWS Hosted VIF for an MVE with VMware SD-WAN

 Note: Public VIFs require manual intervention from Amazon and could take up to 72 hours.

-- BGP Password – An optional field to specify the BGP MD5 key.
+- BGP Password (optional) – Specify the BGP MD5 key.
 If you leave this blank, Megaport negotiates a key automatically for you with AWS, and displays the key in the Megaport ONE Portal.
-(The key is not displayed in the AWS console.)
+The key is not displayed in the AWS console.

 - Customer IP Address – The IP address space (in CIDR format) used on your network for peering.
 This field is optional for private connections and if left blank, Megaport ONE assigns an address.

 - Amazon IP Address – The IP address space in CIDR format assigned in the AWS VPC network for peering.
 This field is optional for private connections and if left blank, Megaport ONE automatically assigns an address.